 - (e) Confirmation of consultation with other units that might be affected by the proposed course and curriculum changes.
-(See Section VIII Completing the Form Consultation: Request for Dialogue / Response). - (f) A description of the resource implications, including either any anticipated costs (including transitional and/or ongoing costs) that would arise from the introduction of a revised curriculum or a clear demonstration that the proposal is resource neutral. - (g) A statement on the resource implications (see SPPC Statement on Resource Implications: http://www.umanitoba.ca/governance/sites/governance/files/2021-10/SPPC%20Statement%20of%20Resource%20Implications.docx) of the proposal if there is a net increase of more than 9 credit hours.
+(See Section VIII - Completing the Form - Consultation: Request for Dialogue / Response). - (f) A description of the resource implications, including either any anticipated costs (including transitional and/or ongoing costs) that would arise from the introduction of a revised curriculum or a clear demonstration that the proposal is resource neutral. - (g) A statement on the resource implications of the proposal if there is a net increase of more than 9 credit hours.
+Use the form: SPPC Statement on Resource Implications.
 (See Section III).